jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 jx create quickstart
 ```

-The newest command to install, configure and upgrade Jenkins X is:
+The new way to install, configure and upgrade Jenkins X is:
 ```
 jx boot
 ```